awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

    ALTER TABLE <table1> REPLICA IDENTITY FULL;
    ```

    `REPLICA IDENTITY FULL` ensures that the replication stream includes the previous data of changed rows, in the case of `UPDATE` and `DELETE` operations.
-This setting allows Materialize to ingest Postgres data with minimal in-memory state.
+This setting allows Materialize to ingest LangChaindata with minimal in-memory state.

 2. Create a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) with the tables you want to replicate: